Skip to main content

 • Threat Count.
 Count of threats related to malicious domains, for the last 15 minutes.

 • Threats by Actor.
-Count of threats related to malicious domains, broken by Actors, for the last 15 minutes.
+Count of threats related to malicious domains, broken down by Actors, for the last 15 minutes.
 Actors are identified individuals, groups or nation-states associated to threats.

 • Threats by Sources.
 Count of threats related to malicious domains, broken by Sources, for the last 15 minutes.